 IS PORK HIGH IN WW POINTS?

-Pork is traditionally not considered healthy and can be high in fat depending on what cuts you are eating.
-A lot of people probably avoid pork if they are trying to lose weight.
+Pork is traditionally not considered healthy and can be high in fat depending on your eating cuts.
+Many people probably avoid pork if they are trying to lose weight.

-I can agree that eating a ton of pork will not aid in weight loss unless you are following a low-carb or keto plan.
+I agree that eating a ton of pork will not aid in weight loss unless you follow a low-carb or keto plan.

-A 3 ounce boneless, lean, cooked pork chop is only 3 Points.
+A 3-ounce boneless, lean, cooked pork chop is only 3 Points.
 I don't consider that bad at all for the main dish protein.
-I love the flavor of pork and it is a nice change to chicken!!
+I love pork flavor, and it is a nice change to chicken!!

 The key is to buy leaner cuts of pork!!
 You can always ask the butcher to trim it for you.